 Dr. Randall Messerly perform robotic surgery, laparoscopic surgery, endoscopy, and general surgery, as well as state-of-the-art ultrasound procedures.
 Dr. Grace Wang, OB/GYN Specialist, is also available for robotic women's health surgeries, such as hysterectomies.

 Our Surgical Services Department consists of three high-tech operating suites including one da Vinci robotic surgery system as well as one endoscopy/minor surgical suite.Talk to your healthcare provider about surgical options available for your surgery at RMC.
 Laparoscopic with endoscopic and general surgery and open surgeries are still be performed for certain procedures as each case is unique.
 Call 563-927-7301 to learn more.

-Robotic Surgery: A progressive approach to providing minimally invasive surgery.
+Robotic surgery is a progressive approach to providing minimally invasive surgery.

 What are some benefits of robotic surgery?